 Take advantage of the opportunity to:

-The HOPE Group is our Postpartum Adjustment Support Group facilitated by caring nurses who are experienced in women's health and held for expecting or new moms.
-Many new moms feel overwhelmed for many weeks and months following the birth of their baby.
-They experience feelings such as exhaustion, insomnia, social withdrawal, feeling out of control, poor concentration, frequent crying and forgetfulness.
+The HOPE Group is a Postpartum Adjustment Support Group for expecting and new moms.
+The group is facilitated by a caring nurse with peer support, who are experienced in women's health.
+Many new moms feel overwhelmed for weeks and/or months following the birth of their baby.
+They experience feelings such as exhaustion, insomnia, social withdrawal, feeling out of control, poor concentration, frequent crying, and forgetfulness.
+Having a safe atmosphere of recognition and support allows one to deal with feelings of inadequacy in caring for your child, guilt, and sadness.

-Join us Monday evenings, where the group will be facilitated by caring nurses who are experienced in women's health issues.
-Sessions are held on the second and fourth Mondays of each month in the UPMC Pinnacle Carlisle Women's Center from 6 to 7:30 p.m.
+Join us Monday evenings, where the group will be facilitated by a caring nurse with peer support, who are experienced in women's health.
+Sessions are held virtually on the second and fourth Monday evening of every month at 6 p.m.
+Please contact 717-960-3409 for information on how to join the virtual group.

 If you're experiencing the signs of postpartum depression, contact PinnacleHealth Psychological Associates at 717-231-8360, UPMC Pinnacle Women's Behavioral Health Specialists at 717-988-9430, or crisis intervention in your county: